pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 ## Step 2: Build Your Docker Image

-When you create a Pachyderm pipeline, you need to specify a Docker image that includes the code or binary that you want to run.
+When you create a MLDM pipeline, you need to specify a Docker image that includes the code or binary that you want to run.
 Therefore, every time you modify your code, you need to build a new Docker image, push it to your image registry,